Our Washington, DC Office

 About Our Washington, DC Office

-Co-Managing Partner Vincent McKnight Jr. is a second-generation native of Washington, DC and has spent most of his life and career in the city.
+Managing Partner of the DC Office and Co-Ombudsperson Vincent McKnight Jr. is a second-generation native of Washington, DC and has spent most of his life and career in the city.
 As Co-Chair of Sanford Heisler Sharp's Whistleblower and Qui Tam Practice Group, Vince represents corporate whistleblowers who have exposed government contract procurement fraud, banking misconduct, securities fraud, and other corporate malfeasance.

 Vince is on the board for Taxpayers Against Fraud and regularly appears on panels on whistleblower issues for the American Bar Association.